U.S. Navy awards contract for next-generation fixed wing helmet system

-News Story U.S. Navy awards contract for next-generation fixed wing helmet system has been updated.
+The Navy recently awarded a $22.6 million contract to Gentex Corporation to deliver more than 5,000 Next-Generation Fixed Wing Helmet (NGFWH) systems and spares to support the fielding of these systems across all Navy fixed wing aircraft.

-NAVAIR News U.S. Navy awards contract for next-generation fixed wing helmet system
+The firm-fixed-fee, indefinite-delivery/indefinite-quantity contract is intended streamline and modernize life-support capabilities for fixed-wing aircrews and will eventually replace the aging HGU-55/P and HGU-68P legacy helmets, which have served as the fleet standard for decades.

-Navy aircrewman in the Next-Generation Fixed Wing Helmet (NGFWH).
-The Navy recently awarded a $22.6 million contract to Gentex Corporation to deliver more than 5,000 NGFWH systems and spares to support the fielding of these systems across all Navy fixed wing aircraft.
-(U.S. Navy photo)
+“The NGFWH is a leap forward in aircrew ergonomics.
+By utilizing a lighter, more balanced carbon-fiber shell, we are significantly reducing the long-term physical toll on our aviators,” said Capt.
+Joseph Kamara, Naval Aircrew Systems (PMA-202) program manager.
+“This isn't just a piece of safety gear; it’s a modular platform that allows us to rapidly integrate the next generation of digital cockpit technology without needing to field an entirely new helmet every few years.”

 |Date Taken: